Frequently asked questions

 Monday through Friday 8am to 5pm

 Do I get paid for my hospital experience in the program?

 Besides prerequisites, what other courses should I take?

 In the course of study there are General Education electives required for graduation.
 These courses can be completed prior to beginning the program.
 Students need to read degree requirements for associate of applied science degree in the Comprehensive Degree Requirements section of the catalog.

 Begin by calling around to the Volunteer Services departments in local hospitals, clinics, nursing homes, adult foster care facilities, or other similar types of organizations.
-Try a short certification such as CNA or Phlebotomy and get a part-time job.
+We also recommend trying a short certification such as CNA or Phlebotomy and earning a part-time job.

 Once you complete the program you will be eligible to take the national certification examination.
 If you pass that, then you'll be certified by the American Registry of Radiologic Technologists (ARRT).
-Licensure is done on a state by state basis and is not required to practice radiography in all states.
+Licensure is done on a state-by-state basis and may not be required to practice radiography in all states.

 Associate of Applied Science Degree

 This is a short training program to enable one to take X-rays of extremities.
 A list of limited permit programs can be obtained by visiting the Oregon Board of Radiologic Technology website.